OCD

 Imbalances in neurotransmitters like serotonin are linked to OCD.
 Abnormalities in brain circuits, particularly in the orbitofrontal cortex and the caudate nucleus, also contribute.

-Certain cognitive patterns, like an intense need for certainty, can lead to obsessive thoughts, making symptoms more pronounced.
-Treatments like CBT for OCD can help address these cognitive distortions.
+Certain cognitive patterns, like an intense need for certainty, can lead to obsessive thoughts, making OCD symptoms more pronounced.

 OCD behaviors are often learned responses.
 Compulsions develop as a way to alleviate anxiety from obsessive thoughts, reinforcing the OCD cycle.